Two US fighter jets fly dangerously close to Russian military aircraft in Syria

-MOSCOW, August 15. /TASS/.
-Two F-35 fighter jets of the US-led coalition in Syria buzzed dangerously close to Su-35 aircraft of the Russian Aerospace Forces in Syria, Rear Adm.
-Vadim Kulit, the deputy chief of the Russian Center for Reconciliation of the Opposing Parties in Syria (a division of the Russian defense ministry), said on Tuesday.
+MOSCOW, August 18. /TASS/.
+Two F-35 fighter jets of the US-led coalition in Syria buzzed dangerously close to Su-35 aircraft of the Russian Aerospace Forces in Syria, said Rear Adm.
+Vadim Kulit, the deputy chief of the Russian Center for Reconciliation of the Opposing Parties in Syria (a division of the Russian defense ministry).

-"Between 12:35 and 12:50 [Moscow time] on August 14, two F-35 fighter jets of the coalition dangerously approached two Su-35 planes of the Russian Aerospace forces at the altitude of about 9,100 meters, in the Al Tanf zone.
-The Russian aircraft were performing a scheduled flight along Syria’s southern border," the official said.
+"Between 11:10 and 11:37 [Moscow time] on August 16, two F-35 fighter jets of the coalition dangerously approached two Su-35 planes of the Russian Aerospace forces at the altitude of about 7,000 meters, in the Al Tanf area.
+The Russian aircraft were performing a scheduled flight along Syria’s southern border," the official said late on Thursday.

 "Russian pilots demonstrated a high degree of professionalism, promptly taking the necessary measures to avert a collision with the coalition’s aircraft," he added.